IbrahimF1/HealLink/README.md

     .\.venv\Scripts\activate

     # Activate it (macOS/Linux)
-    source .venv/bin/activate
+    # source .venv/bin/activate
     ```
-3.  **Install Python Dependencies:**
+3. Install all the required Python packages:
     ```bash
     pip install -r requirements.txt
     ```
-4.  **Start the Backend Server:**
+4. Start the FastAPI server:
     ```bash
     uvicorn main:app --reload
     ```
-    The backend should now be running at `http://127.0.0.1:8000`.
+    You should see `Uvicorn running on http://127.0.0.1:8000`.

+    **➡️ Keep this terminal running!** This is your API server.

-### Step 3: Set Up the React Frontend
+### Step 4: Set Up and Run the Frontend 🌐

-1.  **Open a new terminal.**
-2.  **Navigate to the Frontend Directory:**
+1. Open a **third terminal** and navigate to the `frontend` directory:
     ```bash
     cd frontend
     ```
-3.  **Install Node.js Dependencies:**
+2. Install the Node.js dependencies:
     ```bash
     npm install
     ```
-4.  **Start the Frontend Development Server:**
+3. Start the Vite development server:
     ```bash
     npm run dev
     ```
-    The frontend should now be running and will automatically open in your browser at `http://localhost:5173`.

-### Step 4: Using the Application

-You're all set!
-You now have three processes running: Ollama, the FastAPI backend, and the Vite frontend.

-To test the full user flow:
-1.  **Create a Mentor:** Open your browser to `http://localhost:5173`.
-Sign up with a mentor email (e.g., `mentor@example.com`) and fill out the profile as a **Mentor**.
-2.  **Create a Mentee:** Open an incognito/private browser window.
-Navigate to `http://localhost:5173`.
-Sign up with a different email (e.g., `mentee@example.com`) and fill out the profile as a **Mentee**.
-3.  **Find a Match:** As the mentee, click the "Find My Best Match" button.
-4.  **Start Chatting:** You will be taken to a chat room with an AI-generated introduction.
-Go back to the mentor's browser window, refresh the page, and you will see the mentee in your connection list.
-Click "Chat" to join the conversation.
+    Your browser should automatically open to `http://localhost:5173` (or a similar address).

+    **➡️ Keep this terminal running!** This is your web app server.

+### You're all set! 🎉

+You now have three terminals running the complete application stack.
+You can open `http://localhost:5173` in a normal browser window to create a mentor, and an incognito window to create a mentee and see the real-time matching and chat in action.

 ---

-## Future Improvements
+## 🏆 Hackathon Goals & Future Work

-This hackathon prototype sets the foundation for a powerful platform.
-Future enhancements could include:
+*   [x] **Core Matching Logic**: Successfully implemented semantic search to match users.
+*   [x] **Real-Time Communication**: Built a functional WebSocket chat.
+*   [x] **Local-First AI**: Integrated Ollama for privacy-focused, offline-capable AI.
--   **Persistent Chat History:** Store chat messages in the database so conversations are not lost on logout.
+*   [ ] **Persist Chat History**: Store chat messages in the database so they can be retrieved later.
--   **Real-time Notifications:** Implement a notification system to alert a mentor via email or push notification when a new mentee connects.
+*   [ ] **Notifications**: Implement a system to notify a mentor when a new mentee connects.
--   **Expanded Mentor Vetting:** Create an admin interface for vetting and approving mentor applications.
--   **Production Deployment:** Containerize the application with Docker and deploy it to a cloud platform.
--   **Advanced Filtering:** Allow mentees to filter potential mentors by availability, timezone, or other criteria in addition to the AI matching.
--   **Feedback System:** Let mentees and mentors rate their experience to improve the matching algorithm over time.
+*   [ ] **Group Chats**: Create support groups for specific procedures.
+*   [ ] **Deployment**: Dockerize the application for easy deployment to cloud services.

 ---

-**Built with ❤️ for the community.**
+Built with ❤️ by [Your Name/Team Name].